-Some women choose to hold off the first bath for up to a full week.
+Some women choose to hold off the first bath for up to an entire week.
 If you do not want to wait that long, 24 or 48 hours will still benefit the baby.
 You can opt to have the nurses or your midwife do a light wash with a washcloth to remove the blood and amniotic fluid, but tell them not to remove all the vernix caseous.
 Instead, rub the vernix into the baby’s skin for the next few days.
 Luckily, babies are not born dirty, so they do not need a bath right away.
 Aside from fighting off the harmful bacteria, vernix helps the baby pick up good bacteria.

 Vernix is for the Parents, Too

 There is a theory out in the scientific world that this substance, along with amniotic fluid, contributes to the “new baby smell,” which triggers the reward centers of women’s brains, sort of like compensation for going through all of the hard work of having a baby!

 The vernix is also used to help tell the doctor important things at birth based on the color and amount.
 For example, it is not always white, and if it is yellowish, brown, or green-tinged, it is an indicator that the baby could have possibly already passed a bowel movement, and in that case, it does need to be wiped off.